-I’d never heard of Simon Lelic before i got this book, although I liked this one enough to check him out and I now know he has written some other thrillers.
-But because this latest book The New Neighbors got a positive blurb on the cover from Tana French, I figured if it’s good enough for Tana, it’s good enough for me!
+I’d never heard of Simon Lelic before I got this book, but because his latest book The New Neighbors got a positive blurb on the cover from Tana French, I figured if it’s good enough for Tana, it’s good enough for me!

 The story revolves around a young couple named Jack and Syd who have recently been able to (at long last) buy a house in London.
 It came with all furnishings, including some weird stuff, but they felt terribly lucky to have been picked by the seller to be the buyers of his house, especially as they didn’t have enough money to afford such a big place.